When is the ball a local pessimum for covering?: Abstract

 \section{Abstract}

-We consider the problem of identifying the worst centrally-symmetric shape for covering $n$-dimensional space with a lattice.
-Here we focus on the dimensions where the thinnest lattice covering with balls is known and ask whether the ball is relatively worst at covering in these dimensions compared to all shapes of arbitrarily small asphericity.
-We find that the ball is relatively worst covering in 3 dimensions, but not so for 4 and 5 dimensions.
+We consider the problem of identifying the worst point-symmetric shape for covering $n$-dimensional Euclidean space with lattice translates.
+Here we focus on the dimensions where the thinnest lattice covering with balls is known and ask whether the ball is a pessimum for covering in these dimensions compared to all point-symmetric convex shapes.
+We find that the ball is a local pessimum in 3 dimensions, but not so for 4 and 5 dimensions.